 Where to Find Strength and Weakness Data

 Charts are provided as examples only.
 Please see Mataf.net for current information.
+The chart below is an example from 2020.

 If you’re a short-term trader swing trader, check one week of data.
 If your trades last several days to several weeks, a month or two of data may be most useful.